 If you need to use existing photos or actual printed photos for a memorial photo of a beloved pet

-A lovely portrait as a reminder of a beloved pet is a wonderful gift, but of course you will have photos already taken.
-You might not think you have anything suitable.
-In this instance you can email me several photos and we can discuss the best type of portrait I can create.
+A lovely portrait as a reminder of a beloved pet is a wonderful gift, but of course you will have already taken the photos.
+You might not think you have anything suitable, however, in this instance you can email me several photos and we can discuss the best type of portrait I can create.
 It’s only by seeing the photos and having a chat that I can see what can be achieved.

 Creating the best image with a mobile phone

-Mobile phones are not ideal, but I appreciate most people take their photos with a mobile phone these days.
-Therefore I’ve put a few things together that will help,
+Mobile phones are not ideal, but I appreciate most people take their photographs with a mobile phone these days.
+Therefore, I’ve put a few things together that will help,

 Firstly bear in mind a mobile image is already a small photo that we’ll be enlarging to create your pet portrait.

-So don’t use a zoom in, cropped image, because you’ll make the image even smaller.
+So, don’t use a zoom or cropped image, because you’ll make the image even smaller.